Rihanna plays first show in eight years at billionaire's wedding in India

 Rihanna’s eighth and latest full-length album, ‘Anti’, was released in 2016.

 Last month, A$AP Rocky revealed that his partner Rihanna was still “working on” her highly-anticipated ninth record.
-The ‘Don’t Stop’ singer has been teasing her ninth studio album, dubbed ‘R9’ since 2018, first promising to release it in 2019.
+She has been teasing the project, dubbed ‘R9’, since 2018, first promising to release it in 2019.

 Rihanna is currently among the rumoured acts for Glastonbury 2024.
 In October, the festival’s co-organiser Emily Eavis teased that there could be two female headliners closing the Pyramid Stage this summer.